robert-rc2i/ptq-client-webapp/README.md

 This will replace your current project with the latest changes from the git repo and install any new dependencies that the project may have added

 ## How to start
-First, you need to make sure that the project's dependencies are installed.
-You onnly need to do this once.
-Before running the command, make sure that you are at the root folder of this project as described above

-    npm install

-Once done and from now on, you simply start it using the standard npm start comand.
-Again, before running the command, make sure that you are at the root folder of this project.
+Again, before running the command below, make sure that you are at the root folder of this project.

     npm start